single-cell-data/SOMA/abstract_specification.md

 Many operations include a `platform_config` parameter.
 This parameter provides a generic way to pass storage-platform–specific hints to the backend implementation that cannot effectively be exposed in SOMA’s generic, platform-agnostic API.
 End users and libraries can use these to tune or otherwise adjust the behavior of individual operations without needing to know exactly which backend is being used, or directly depending upon the storage platform implementation in question.

 The `platform_config` parameter is defined as a key–value mapping from strings to configuration data.
-Each **key** in the mapping corresponds to the name of a particular SOMA implementation (i.e. the same string returned by the `get_storage_engine` call).
+Each **key** in the mapping corresponds to the name of a particular SOMA implementation (i.e., the same string returned by the `get_storage_engine` call).
 The value stored in each is implementation defined.
 For example, a Python library that handles SOMA dataframes would make a call that looks roughly like this:

 ```python
 def process(df: somacore.DataFrame) -> ...: